 An orange drops from a tree onto the roof and stirs me.
 I wake to the sound of a distant cockerel as the sun lights up the tipi.
 It is another sunny day along the Algarve coast.

-I'm staying at the Tiny Whale Surf Lodge, a well-presented lodge catering specifically to surfers.
+I'm staying at the Tiny Whale Surf Lodge, a well-presented retreat catering specifically to surfers.
 Before thoughts of breakfast, it is time to stretch out and complete sun salutations in preparation for the day.
 Over a surfers’ breakfast that includes making crêpes, we discuss which beach is likely to have the best conditions.
 Afterwards we haul the boards and wetsuits into the vans.